How we pick our products

 This product is available for a range of different skin types: combination skin, normal to dry skin and sensitive skin.
 Do make sure you purchase the correct one for you.
 Apply twice a day, in place of your usual moisturiser, for best results.
 It can be used in conjunction with other serums and creams as needed.

-No. 5: Advanced Retinol Moisturizer by Kleem Organics
+Advanced Retinol Moisturizer by Kleem Organics

 Advanced retinol moisturizer, containing both hyaluronic acid and vitamin E, guarantees deeper hydration for 72 hours.
 Thanks to the powerful combination of ingredients, with regular use, your face will appear visibly smoother, firmer and younger-looking in just a few weeks.
 It contains only natural and organical ingredients; and is effective on wrinkles, dark spots, crow’s feet and fine lines.